-It was 1988 and there was a knock at the window of Mr. Sottilaro’s 8th grade Algebra class.
+It was 1988 and there was a knock at the window of my 8th grade Algebra class.
 My classmates and I turned to see a large man outside with wild hair and unkempt beard.
 It was November, it was raining, and we were ready to run.

 “Awwww Mountain Man!” my teacher exclaimed, smiling broadly.
-He threw open the window and Hagrid climbed in.
-The two smiling men shook hands and then Sott gestured for him to take a seat.
+He threw open the window and Hagrid’s stunt double climbed in.
+The two smiling men shook hands and then my teacher gestured for him to take a seat.
 Mr. Man then spent the rest of the period sitting in a lilliputian desk mixing his own granola from small baggies stashed in his field jacket and there is no doubt in my mind that one of them was weed.
 This isn’t his recipe because I don’t like Weed Granola but I do think of Algebra whenever I make it.

 12ouncesdried fruit of your choiceI use blueberries, cherries, cranberries, apricots, plums, etc.